 Upon arrival, the line through the Galapagos immigration seemed to take forever since I was very anxious to start the cruise.
 It wasn’t long before I was at baggage claim meeting one of the Eclipse naturalist guides and my fellow Eclipse travel mates.
 We were then transferred by a short bus ride to the Baltra dock and waited to board zodiacs to be transferred to our ship.
 The Eclipse is a 48 passenger luxury small ship and Stateroom #9 on the Main Deck became my new home for the next six days.
 I was very impressed with how spacious and comfortable the room was since it was one of the more economical options.
 The Eclipse has many areas to socialize, enjoy the views and of course relax both inside and outside.
 The Sun Deck on the top deck was definitely the favorite location on the ship amongst all the passengers (especially after lunch) since it was an open deck with lounge chairs where you could choose to be in the shade or to sunbathe while taking in the views (or taking naps).

 After a safety briefing and lunch we were ready to make our first landing on North Seymour Island.
 There was quite a bit of swell which made the dry landing off the pangas a bit adventurous.
 This first landing immediately blew my mind and really set the tone for what I was about to experience during these 8 days in the Galapagos.
-I knew that the wildlife in the Galapagos was supposedly extremely tame due to the lack of natural predators but when I finally saw it for myself I was astounded.
+I knew that the Galapagos Islands animals were supposedly extremely tame due to the lack of natural predators but when I finally saw it for myself I was astounded.
 Baby sea lions, blue-footed boobies, nesting frigate birds with their fluffy frigate chicks and marine iguanas outnumbered us and didn’t flinch as we walked past them.
 The wildlife combined with the knowledge of our naturalist guide really made North Seymour the perfect introduction to the Galapagos.
 This excursion was a combination of walking on sand but also on very rocky terrain.
 I would recommend walking sticks for those that might need a little extra balance support.
 Our 1 hour walk concluded during the most beautiful sunset as we loaded the pangas to return back to our floating home.
 That evening after a delicious dinner and getting to know my fellow passengers we were treated to the most interesting sight.
 Off the stern of the vessel, 8 – 10 foot Galapagos sharks were feeding in the light that the Eclipse was shining onto the sea.
 Many of us watched for a long time because we couldn’t believe what we were seeing.
 There were moments when up to ten of these huge creatures were swimming together putting on quite the show for us.
 I must admit we were a little nervous to snorkel the next day!

 The following day on this Espanola Itinerary we visited South Plaza Island for a hike then to Santa Fe Island for a snorkel and then another hike.
 Every day continued in this same pattern filled with multiple excursions.
 This made for early bedtimes after busy and exciting days!
 Each activity was definitely enhanced by having our naturalist guides teach us about the history, the wildlife and of course always being there to point out wildlife we might not otherwise had seen on our own.
 After lunch, we were issued our snorkeling gear and wetsuits that were ours to use for the remainder of the cruise.
 Even traveling when I did in January, which is the rainy and hot season, I found the water to be chilly and happily used a shorty wet suit.
 Our first snorkel did not disappoint and we saw lots parrot fish, scorpion fish, angel fish and large graceful eagle rays.